-The ratio of female managers in Nomura Group including overseas is 19% (FY2021/22), and in Japan, at Nomura Securities, as a major subsidiary, the ratio of female managers is 14% (as of April 1, 2022).
+The ratio of female managers in Nomura Group including overseas is 20%, and in Japan, at Nomura Securities, as a major subsidiary, the ratio of female managers is 14% (FY2021/22).
 In Japan, each group company sets its quantitative target and action plan as an action of plan for employers according to the Act on the Promotion of Female Participation and Career Advancement in the Workplace.
 Nomura Securities has set a quantitative target to have 20% of female representatives in managers, 10% in branch/department managers by 2025.
 In addition, the Company actively promotes initiatives to enrich the workplace for the female such as Pre- and Post-Natal Leave, Childcare Leave, Special Leave During and After Spouses' or Partners' Childbirth, the Work Location Change program for Area Type General Career employees and Leave for Spouse Overseas Transfers for the purpose of preventing turnover due to the life events.